jairajrenjith/Text-Analysis-and-Classification/README.md

-# Text Analysis and Classification using Machine Learning
+# Text Analysis and Classification using ML

 This project demonstrates two core Natural Language Processing (NLP) tasks using Python: